Atlantic White Cedar Swamp Trail

 The Sandy Path

 After about 50 yards you will come to the start of the loop where you can either go left or right.
-While it does not really matter which way you choose to go, the trail map and trail markers recommend that you go to the left.
+While it does not really matter which way you choose to go, the trail map and trail markers recommend that you go to the left to start.

 You will quickly notice that the trail is shaded quite nicely and therefore does not get too hot at any point of the day.
 Make sure that if you are starting near sunset, you give yourself plenty of time as it will get dark prior to the actual sunset.